dustinpfister/blog_posts/_posts/js-javascript-example-zig-zag-arc.md

 layout: post
 categories: js
 id: 693
-updated: 2021-04-02 13:35:44
+updated: 2021-04-02 13:39:20
-version: 1.10
+version: 1.11
 ---
-When making a javaScript project that is some kind of game or something to that effect I often end u working with percentage values that are in the from of a number between and including zero and one.
+When making a javaScript project that is some kind of game or something to that effect I often end up working with percentage values that are in the from of a number between and including zero and one.
 So I thought I would work out a quick [javaScript example](/2021/04/02/js-javascript-example/) that makes use of some custom utility methods that take a percentage value and return another percentage value that does not go from zero to one in a linear way.

 <!-- more -->